 - The writer fuses narrator and character through a method of narration known as ‘free indirect style’ or ‘free indirect discourse’.
 This is where there’s a blurred line between what the narrator is telling us and what’s going on inside a character’s head.
 This style of narration allows for a more direct and colloquial register.

-Whichever words we choose, these stories are similar to photographs, capturing a moment.
-Events are like a montage, and the writer plans rather than plots the most appropriate arrangement.
+Whichever words we choose to describe them, these literary, lyrical, image based, plotless stories are similar to photographs.
+They capture a moment.
+Events are presented as a montage.
+The writer plans rather than plots the most appropriate arrangement.
 Imagery creates the unity between the different pictures/scenes.
-Characters tend to have more psychological complexity.

 e.g. Katherine Mansfield, Virginia Woolf, William Faulkner.